6.14. jules_snow.nml

 Scheme used to calculate the rate of growth of snow grains.

-Setting this to 0 invokes the original scheme based on Marshall (1989), with no dependence of the rate of growth of small grains on the temperature.
+1. Invokes the original scheme based on Marshall (1989), with no dependence of the rate of growth of small grains on the temperature.

 JULES_SNOW::i_relayer_opt